-"The Supper at Emmaus" – a dramatic scene of Christ revealing Himself to two disciples
+"The Supper at Emmaus" - a dramatic scene of Christ's recognition by two disciples.

 Josef Bergler the Younger